Sri Maha Nava Chandi Yagnam

 Maha Sankalpam - Sankalpam is a vow or a prayer.
 In our Chandi Yagnam, Maha Sankalpam is the done as a Loka Kshema Sankalpam.
 It is an over all Prarthana for Global well being and Universal peace.

-Mandapa Puja - Seventy seven kalasas of various Parivara Devatas of Goddess Chandika Parameshwari are kept around the Mandapa in which the homam is to be done.
-The Devatas are invoked in their respective kalasas.In addition, Stamba Pooja is performed for the four entrances and eight directions.
+Mandapa Puja - Seventy seven kalashas of various Parivara Devatas of Goddess Chandika Parameshwari are kept around the Mandapa in which the homam is to be done.
+The Devatas are invoked in their respective kalasas.In addition, Stamba Pooja is performed for the four entrances and eight directions indicating the four vedas and ashtadik balaks.

-After the Dhyana mantras are chanted, Avahana is peformed using Prana Pradishta and Avahana Mantras.
+After the Dhyana mantras are chanted, Avahana is peformed using Prana Pradishta mantra and Avahana Mantras.
 Purusha Sukhta and Sri Sukhta Vedic Hymns are used to do Shodasha Upachara Pooja.
-Archana is done starting with Maha Ganapathy, Navagrahas and to Goddess Chandika parameswari with Lalitha Sahasranama or Lalitha Trishati.
+Archana is done starting with Maha Ganapathy, Navagrahas and to Goddess Chandika parameswari with Sri Lalitha Sahasranama or Sri Lalitha Trishati.

 Agni Mathanam & Agni Pradhistai - Agni mathanam is getting the holy fire for the Yagna by rubbing wood pieces of Peepul Tree and the spark generated is built into a big fire after which Vedokta Agni Pradhista (Invoking Agni) is performed.
 Such an Agni generated is considered to be very auspicious and pure.
 This practise is done in major temples, Ashrams on all major occasions like Maha Samprokshanam/Kumbabhishekam, Athi Rudra Homam, Maha Sudarshana Homam etc. In our Parampara it is done during all Chandi yagnams.

-Ganapathy and NavaGraha Homas - Sri Maha Ganapathy Homam is done with the Maha Ganpathy moola mantras.
+Maha Ganapathy and NavaGraha Homas - Sri Maha Ganapathy Homam is done with the Maha Ganpathy moola mantras and Maha Ganapathy Gayathri.
 It is followed by the Navagraha Homam with Vedic Navagraha Mantras.

 Chandi Homam - Chandi Homam is performed by chanting every verse of the Durga Sapthasathi Mantra and doing an offering into the sacrificial fire.
 Each chapter has a presiding deity and the offering is made by mentioning the name of the deity and with the sacred Swaha mantra like "Om Maha Kalyai Nama Swaha".The offering is Sweet Pongal for most of the chapters and for some of them it Ksheerannam (milk pudding).
 Panchamrutam made of several fruits, Dry Fruits and Honey is offered for verses with a "Uvacha".